SimonDeVos/DCF/readme.md

 # Decision-centric fairness: Evaluation and optimization for resource allocation problems</br><sub><sub>Simon De Vos, Jente Van Belle, Andres Algaba, Wouter Verbeke, Sam Verboven </sub></sub>

+This paper proposes a decision-centric fairness approach for binary classification models used in resource allocation.
+It argues that fairness constraints should be applied only within the decision-making region, where predicted scores translate into real-world actions, rather than across the entire score distribution, thereby achieving fairer outcomes with minimal loss in predictive utility.

+A preprint is available on XXXX

 The main contributions of this paper are as follows:
 1. We introduce and formalize the concept of decision-centric fairness for resource allocation optimization.
 2. We propose a decision-centric fairness approach to optimize classification models used in resource allocation.
 3. We introduce a decision-centric predictive performance metric for classification models.